Shyam-Sundar-Bharathi/cse210-bigfoot-team14/docs/review.md

 ## 1. Architecture Design

 Bigfoot.js is designed as a jQuery plugin that enhances HTML footnotes.
-The architecture follows a modular approach within a single file:
+The architecture follows a modular approach within a **single file**:

 1. **Plugin Initialization**: The main function `$.bigfoot()` is called to initialize the plugin.
 2. **Configuration**: A comprehensive set of default options allows for customization.